-A Cauchy space is a generalisation of a metric space with a bare minimum of structure for the concepts of Cauchy net(A generalization of Cauchy sequence), Cauchy-continuous map, and Cauchy completion to make sense.
+A Cauchy space is a generalisation of a metric space with a bare minimum of structure for the concepts of Cauchy sequence, Cauchy-continuous map, and Cauchy completion to make sense.
 Topologically (that is, up to continuous maps), any Cauchy space is a convergence space, but not much more than that.
 Besides Cauchy sequences, we can also speak more generally of Cauchy nets and Cauchy filters in a Cauchy space; in fact, the usual definition is in terms of Cauchy filters.

 That is, the set of Cauchy filters is a local filter of proper filters that contains all principal ultrafilters (sort of a tongue twister).

 The morphisms of Cauchy spaces are the Cauchy-continuous functions; a function between Cauchy spaces is Cauchy-continuous if is a (base of a) Cauchy filter whenever is.
 In this way, Cauchy spaces form a concrete category .